tnichols217/notes/AIQS 100/Thi Bui - The Best We Could Do.md

 - Lived in a beautiful house as a kid
 - Born to a rich family in Cambodia
 - Their family valued education
+- Bo fled to the city where Ma studied
 -